Newsman/WP-Plugin-NewsmanApp/configuration-en.md

 ### Per-form settings

 Open a page with an Atomic Form on the canvas.
 Click the form container (the parent element holding the inputs) to select it.
-Below the existing **Content** and **Settings** sections in the editor panel, a new **Newsman** section appears with three settings:
+Below the existing **Content** and **Settings** sections in the editor panel, a new **Newsman** section appears with these settings:

 - **Send to Newsman** - Off by default.
 Turn this on to enable Newsman for this form.
 When off, no data is sent to Newsman regardless of per-input settings.

+- **Newsletter form** - Off by default.
+Same semantics as on the legacy Form widget — when on, the per-form **Newsman List** and **Newsman Segment** below are hidden (submissions go to the list and segment configured in **NewsMAN > Sync**) and the form becomes eligible to be the **Source Form** for the API v1 `subscriber.list` export.

-- **Newsman List** - Pick the Newsman list that should receive submissions.
+- **Newsman List** - Visible only when **Send to Newsman** is on and **Newsletter form** is off.
+Pick the Newsman list that should receive submissions.
 The dropdown is shared with the legacy Forms integration: lists come from your Newsman account using the API Key and User ID configured in **NewsMAN > Settings**, cached for 10 minutes.

+- **Newsman Segment** - Visible under the same conditions as **Newsman List**.
+Optional, list-scoped — same behavior as on the legacy Form widget.

 - **Opt-in mode** - Defaults to **Single opt-in**.
 With single opt-in, a new submission is added to the list immediately.
 With **Double opt-in**, the plugin asks Newsman to send a confirmation email to the address; the subscriber is only added to the list once they click the link in that email.
 Existing subscribers always have their property values refreshed regardless of the mode.